-Students will not be refused admission only because of student's Special Education Needs and Disability (SEND) condition.
+NAS adopts an equitable approach to admissions and welcomes all students seeking admission.
+All admission requests will be entertained and accepted.
 Admission into all educational settings, including early years, will not be conditional upon the submission of a medical diagnosis.

-• Leadership and Accountability
+Leadership and Accountability